 - Stop your truck completely before getting off. - Lower the forks to the floor.
 Turn the truck off or disconnect the battery. - Avoid parking on inclines.
-If you must park on an incline, chock the wheels of your truck to prevent it from moving.
+If you must park on an incline, chock the wheels to prevent the truck from moving.